Worksite Wellness

 - *Provide kitchen equipment for employee food storage and preparation.

-- Offer local fruits and vegetables at the worksite (farmers market, CSA drop off location).
+- Offer local fruits and vegetables at the worksite (farmers market, CSA drop-off location).
 Resources: Farm To Work, Shop Louisiana Farmers Markets

-- Provide on-site gardening.
+- Provide onsite gardening.
 Resource: LSU AgCenter Louisiana Master Gardener program

 - Provide an appropriate place for breastfeeding/pumping.